SAP/component-operator-runtime/website/content/en/docs/generators/helm.md

   - for the `.Chart` builtin, only `.Chart.Name`, `.Chart.Version`, `.Chart.Type`, `.Chart.AppVersion`, `.Chart.Dependencies` are supported
   - for the `.Capabilities` builtin, only `.Capabilities.KubeVersion` and `.Capabilities.APIVersions` are supported
   - the `.Template` builtin is fully supported
-  - the `.Files` builtin is supported but does not return any of the paths reserved by Helm (such as `Chart.yaml`, `templates/` and so on)
+  - the `.Files` builtin is supported but does not return any of the paths reserved by Helm (such as `Chart.yaml`, `templates/` and so on).
-- Regarding hooks, `pre-delete` and `post-delete` hooks are not allowed; test and rollback hooks are ignored, and `pre-install`, `post-install`, `pre-upgrade`, `post-upgrade` hooks might be handled in a sligthly different way; hook weights will be handled in a compatible way; hook deletion policy `hook-failed` is not allowed, but `before-hook-creation` and `hook-succeeded` should work as expected.
+- Regarding hooks, `pre-delete` and `post-delete` hooks are not allowed; test and rollback hooks are ignored, and `pre-install`, `post-install`, `pre-upgrade`, `post-upgrade` hooks might be handled in a sligthly different way:
+  - install hooks added later to objects of an already installed release are applied with the next reconcile, although this is not the 'install' case (i.e. `status.revision` not equal to 1)
+  - objects using `pre-install,post-install` or `pre-ugprade,post-upgrade` are applied only once per reconcile (early), and, if the deletion policy `hook-succeeded` is set, are deleted late
+  - obsolete hook objects (that is, objects created by a hook, which are no longer part of the manifest) are deleted immediately, unless they have `helm.sh/resource-policy: keep`; note that in this case, they will not be deleted at all, even if the component is finally deleted.

+  Hook weights will be handled in a compatible way; hook deletion policy `hook-failed` is not allowed, but `before-hook-creation` and `hook-succeeded` should work as expected.
 - The `.helmignore` file is currently not evaluated; in particular, files can be accessed through `.Files` altough they are listed in `.helmignore`.